 Behind the company, there is a great team of people who do the development, and a visionary marketing team with cost-effective management.

-So you might ask where’s
+So you might ask where’s the problem?

 The heatmap showed that many people click the ‘delete product’ button -Ouch.
 The heatmap analysis also revealed that a large portion of their customers clicks on the remove product mark, instead of proceeding with the checkout process.

 So the testing has begun.
-The hypothesis was that when the users put the chosen domains in the cart, they can only see the NET price, however, when they look at the basket on the checkout page, they see the actual amount (VAT included) they pay.
+The hypothesis was that when the users put the chosen domains in the cart, they can only see the NET price.
+However, when they look at the basket on the checkout page, they see the actual amount (VAT included) they pay.
 This could be a possible reason why one would rather leave the website without converting.

 The first idea was to show the full (VAT included) price when the user adds the service to the basket to avoid confusion.